unifiedstreaming/fmp4-ingest/README.md

 # fmp4-ingest goals

 Todays highly available, highly scalable and high quality video streaming platforms combine high quality live encoders that perform high quality encoding with video streaming publishing points.
-Thse points can handle the massive user scalability, personalization, file format conversions, personalization and encryption to target all of the different types of end user devices in use.
+These points can handle the massive user scalability, personalization, file format conversions, personalization and encryption to target all of the different types of end user devices in use.
 Such setups have shown the best results in practical deployments in the most demanding large scale video platforms.

 In such a setup various aspects need to be considered.
 Best of breed components should be used for live encoder and publishing point entities targetting all devices at the best quality and bitrate.
 Further, to support failover and scalability redundant multiple live encoders and publishing point instances are used.
 These instances should be synchronized, and support graceful start and tear down of instances and streams.
 In addition, many use cases require timed meta data and low latency support.